fbpx Skip to main content

 Debbie Mejia

-Debbie was born and raised in San Jose, CA. She graduated from West Valley College with an A.A. in Business while working full-time.
-Debbie worked in the Accounting field for 9 years with manufacturing companies, law firms and a broker.
-After having her son, she decided to become a full-time mother and her family moved to Sacramento.
-Eight years later, she decided it was time to return to the work force and became an independent consultant.
-She has worked with many Nonprofits in the last 4 years, maintaining their books.
-Debbie joined MAS-SSF in October of 2018 as a Bookkeeper.
-She now resides in Roseville with her family and two cats.
-She enjoys traveling and photography.
+Debbie was born and raised in San Jose.
+She graduated from West Valley College with her Associate in Arts degree in Business while working full-time.
+Debbie worked in the accounting field for nine years with manufacturing companies, law firms and a real estate broker.
+After becoming a mother, she decided her full-time priority was raising her child.
+Eight years later, she chose to return to the work force and became an independent consultant.
+She has worked with many nonprofits since 2017 impeccably maintaining their books.

-Program Manager
+Program Director

-Lead Peer Councelor
+Lead Peer Specialist

-Shaista Najmi Jaffri
+Shaista (Najmi) Jaffri

 Sihem Tlili